What is DFARS 252.204-7012?

 What is “covered defense information”?
 DFARS 7012 classifies the following information as critical for protection:

-- Contractor Proprietary Information – information that identifies the contractor(s), whether directly or indirectly, e.g., program description, facility locations, personally identifiable information (PII) as well as trade secrets, commercial or financial information, or other commercially sensitive information that is not customarily shared outside of the company.
+- Contractor Proprietary Information – information that directly or indirectly identifies the contractor(s).
+Some examples are commercial or financial information, facility locations, program description, trade secrets, personally identifiable information (PII), or other sensitive information that is not normally shared with anyone outside of the company.

-- Controlled Technical Information – technical information with military or space application that is subject to controls on the access, use, reproduction, modification, performance, display, release, disclosure, or dissemination.
+- Controlled Technical Information – information with military or space use that is subject to controls on the access, use, reproduction, modification, or release.
 This information is typically controlled using the criteria set forth in DoD Instruction 5230.24, Distribution Statements on Technical Documents.

 - Controlled Unclassified Information (CUI)-CUI is unclassified information requiring protection as identified in a law, regulation, or government-wide policy.
 You can also check out the Controlled Unclassified Information (CUI) Registry at: https://www.archives.gov/cui/registry/category-list.html